 We pride ourselves on being on the cutting edge of the practice of medicine while we have instituted an efficiency program that was established by Toyota to eliminate waste which gives us more time with patients, to continued excellence in our low infection rates.
-From providing the only self sustaining blood bank in the Southwest Virginia to participating in charity events and awarding student scholarships, JMH finds numerous ways to think beyond the hospital walls.
+From providing the only self sustaining blood bank in the Southwest Virginia, to participating in charity events and awarding student scholarships, JMH finds numerous ways to think beyond our hospital walls.

 Chief Financial Officer